Hey, Snickerdoodle!

 Oatmeal cookie dough balls on a baking sheet with white parchment paper.

-STEP 7: Place the cookie sheet in the refrigerator for at least 30 minutes.
+STEP 8: Place the baking sheet in the refrigerator for at least 30 minutes.

 Expert Tips